ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 # SIMAP Requirements

-The SIMAP requirements are split into three groups for different target audience:
+The SIMAP requirements are split into three groups for different target audiences:

 * Operator requirements:
 : These requirements are collected from the operators.
 They are functional requirements derived from the operators' use cases.
 Some of the more specific semantic requirements were identified as {{!RFC8345}} gaps during the Hackathons with operators and added as specific semantic requirements to the operator use cases.

 * Design requirements:
 : These requirements are derived from the operators' requirements.
 Although there is some duplication,